1947–48 Australia rugby union tour of Britain, Ireland, France and North America: Tour itinerary

 The squad sailed southwards from Sydney Harbour in July 1947 aboard the passenger liner Orion.
 They departed Australia from Fremantle after crossing the Great Australian Bight, next docking in Colombo, Ceylon where they were welcomed and entertained by the expatriate community like the 1927–28 Waratahs before them.
 From there they sailed to Aden in Yemen, then Port Said, Egypt before arriving in England in the port town of Tilbury.

 After seeing the sights of a London still scarred from wartime devastation, the party left by train for Penzance in Cornwall where their on-land training would pick up ahead of the first tour match against Combined Cornwall and Devon at Camborne won by the Wallabies.
 The minor matches would have an exacting toll with firstly McLean's injury in the sixth game and then the loss of champion Manly winger Charlie Eastes in the match against Newport to a broken arm which also spelled the end of his tour participation.

-Rugged matches in Cardiff and Llanelly followed before the Wallabies returned to London where they visited the House of Commons and the House of Lords and met Clement Attlee at 10 Downing St. Later at St James's Palace they were received by the Duke of Gloucester, a former Governor-General of Australia and met his young son Prince William.
+Rugged matches in Cardiff and Llanelly followed before the Wallabies returned to London where they visited the House of Commons and the House of Lords and met Clement Attlee at 10 Downing Street.
+Later at St James's Palace they were received by the Duke of Gloucester, a former Governor-General of Australia and met his young son Prince William.
 A tour highlight was a royal reception at Buckingham Palace where the squad met the King and Queen and the Princesses Elizabeth and Margaret.
 When the squad travelled to Ireland for the second Test they met the President Éamon de Valera.

 Back in Britain after the France Test, the Wallabies met the British Barbarians in their inaugural match against an international team – such fixtures would thereafter become a regular event against touring national southern-hemisphere sides.
 The fixture was arranged during the tour as an extra match to raise funds for the Australians' journey home via Canada.
 The Barbarians fielded six internationals from England, five from Wales, two from Scotland, one from Ireland.
 A Barbarian tradition is to select one uncapped player and on this occasion it was Blackheath F.C. winger Martin Turner.
 The Barbarians won 9–6 and at the after match function tour captain McLean was given honorary Barbarian membership.

 After the Barbarians match the team sailed for New York aboard the Queen Mary.
 From there they travelled across the Rockies by train, playing a number of fixtures against sides comprising expatriates and American footballers.
 The final tour match was against a University of California team in Los Angeles.
 The homeward legs were taken by air – Australian National Airlines flew a Skymaster from Los Angeles to Hawaii (an overnight stop), to Canton Island, to Fiji (another overnight) before arriving in Sydney on 28 March 1948.
 Two years later that very same plane – the Amana – would crash on a scheduled flight from Melbourne to Perth killing all 29 on board.